Delivery Information|Seafood Bazaar

 Our courier partners will leave the delivery at the door on their normal delivery cycle.
 In most cases, deliveries will be made by midday, however this is dependent on daily demand and local conditions.
 In all cases, deliveries should be completed by 5pm.

 Some delivery areas are not serviced by a Saturday delivery.
 Please use the address checker here to check delivery to your address.
+We use Courier Post/NZ Post for delivery.
 Saturday deliveries have a Saturday surcharge, please ensure that this option is selected if Saturday delivery is required.

 Delivery areas and deliveries

 While we will pack your order to the best of our abilities, frozen product does start thawing as soon as it is removed from the freezer.
 If frozen product is ordered, responsibility is on the receiver and not the sender for defrosted product on arrival.
 If product has arrived thawed, do not refreeze and you should consume within 3 days,